Ice Chips: Rosen, Moore to draw in for Leafs - Article - TSN

 Ottawa Senators

 Senators veteran defenceman Johnny Oduya left Thursday's opener against the Washington Capitals with a lower-body injury and did not return.
-Head coach Guy Boucher didn't have much of an update on his status following the game, but mentioned they would have to call a player up from the minors for Saturday's contest against the Detroit Red Wings. - Brent Wallace, TSN
+Head coach Guy Boucher didn't have much of an update on his status following the game, but mentioned they may have to call a player up from the minors for Saturday's contest against the Detroit Red Wings.
+Boucher listed him as day-to-day on Friday.
+Rookie forward Alex Formenton will make his NHL debut on Saturday. - Brent Wallace, TSN

+Defenceman Erik Karlsson continues to be out "day-to-day" as he recovers from off-season ankle surgery. - Brent Wallace, TSN

 Friday's Practice Lines - Brent Wallace, TSN